-Changes from CMIP6 under SSP245 and from CMIP5 under RCP8.5 (Figure S10-11) were generally of the same sign of those shown in Figure 4, but of lower magnitude, possibly related to the higher climate sensitivity in CMIP6 than in CMIP5 (Meehl et al. 2020).
+Changes from CMIP6 under SSP245 and from CMIP5 under RCP8.5 (Figs. S10 and S11) were generally of the same sign of those shown in Fig. 4, but of lower magnitude, possibly related to the higher climate sensitivity in CMIP6 than in CMIP5 (Meehl et al. 2020).
 Over northern South America decreases in dry season rainfall were ubiquitous, but decreases in wet season rainfall were only found in CMIP6 under SSP585.
 Although they all show a decrease in the number of wet season rainy days over northern South America, CMIP5 RCP8.5 shows a larger increase in wet season rain per rainy day, and CMIP6 SSP245 has a smaller decrease in the number of rainy days, but similar change in rain per rainy day to CMIP6 SSP585.
-Increases in wet season rainfall over Eastern Africa and South and East Asia, and increases in dry season rainfall over East Africa and East Asia, were found to be robust across the three scenarios and CMIP eras.
-Decreases in dry season rainfall over Southern Africa were present in all three scenarios and CMIP eras, but were only significant under SSP585 and RCP8.5.
+Increases in wet season rainfall over eastern Africa and South and East Asia, and increases in dry season rainfall over East Africa and East Asia, were found to be robust across the three scenarios and CMIP eras.
+Decreases in dry season rainfall over southern Africa were present in all three scenarios and CMIP eras, but were only significant under SSP585 and RCP8.5.

-379 c.
-Wet and Dry Spells
+c.
+Wet and dry spells

-Figure 5 shows the projected changes in the mean length of wet and dry spells in wet and dry seasons from CMIP6 under SSP585; the changes in maximum spell length are generally of the same sign and of larger magnitude (see Figure S14).
+Figure 5 shows the projected changes in the mean length of wet and dry spells in wet and dry seasons from CMIP6 under SSP585; the changes in maximum spell length are generally of the same sign and of larger magnitude (see Fig. S14).

-During the dry seasons, projections indicate longer dry spells over Central America, north-east South America, Southern Africa and Australia, with increases of up to 10 days (Figure 5a).
-This is consistent with Figure 4 which showed reductions in dry season rainfall and fewer dry season rainy days over these regions.
-Shorter dry spells in the dry season are found over East Africa and parts of the Sahel, and East Asia (Figure 5a); these regions showed increases in dry season rainfall and more rainy days in the dry season (Figure 4).
-Orlowsky and Seneviratne (2012) also show increases in CDD over Southern Africa in JJA (local dry season).
+During the dry seasons, projections indicate longer dry spells over Central America, northeast South America, southern Africa, and Australia, with increases of up to 10 days (Fig. 5a).
+This is consistent with Fig. 4 which showed reductions in dry season rainfall and fewer dry season rainy days over these regions.
+Shorter dry spells in the dry season are found over East Africa and parts of the Sahel and East Asia (Fig. 5a); these regions showed increases in dry season rainfall and more rainy days in the dry season (Fig. 4).
+Orlowsky and Seneviratne (2012) also show increases in CDD over southern Africa in JJA (local dry season).
 Over northern South America, Orlowsky and Seneviratne (2012) show increases in CDD in different regions in all four seasons, with the smallest increases in DJF (the peak of the wet season), thus agreeing on the projection of longer dry spells in the dry season, but also demonstrating the impact of different definitions of seasonality.
-Sillmann et al. (2013b) also show large increases in CDD over north-east South America, Southern Africa, Australia and central America.
+Sillmann et al. (2013b) also show large increases in CDD over northeast South America, southern Africa, Australia, and central America.

-For the mean length of dry spells in the wet season (Figure 5b) the changes are generally very small (multi-model median is generally less than half a day) and not statistically significant.

-Only Southern Europe and the northern Mediterranean shows a statistically significant increase in dry spell length in the wet season; the signal is also seen over the same region for dry seasons (Figure 5a).
-Parts of the Mediterranean are classified as having one wet season per year, while other parts are wet year round, thus Figure 5a-b indicates a general increase in dry spell length in this region.
-Other studies, including Orlowsky and Seneviratne (2012) and Seneviratne et al. (2012) show increases in CDD in the Mediterranean; and Brogli et al. (2019) show year-round decreases in Mediterranean rainfall.
+For the mean length of dry spells in the wet season (Fig. 5b) the changes are generally very small (multimodel median is generally less than half a day) and not statistically significant.
+Only southern Europe and the northern Mediterranean shows a statistically significant increase in dry spell length in the wet season; the signal is also seen over the same region for dry seasons (Fig. 5a).
+Parts of the Mediterranean are classified as having one wet season per year, while other parts are wet yearround, thus Figs. 5a and 5b indicates a general increase in dry spell length in this region.
+Other studies, including Orlowsky and Seneviratne (2012) and Seneviratne et al. (2012) show increases in CDD in the Mediterranean, and Brogli et al. (2019) show year-round decreases in Mediterranean rainfall.